SergeShack/ManoSimulator/README.md

 MMB - same for POINTER

 TODO:
-* Extract InteractionPointsExample to a separate script
+* Extract InteractionPointsExample changes to a separate script
-* Add a branch for Lite 0.3 (w/o ARCore)